It’s a staple in my quiver.

 The colors they offer, so you can mix and match to get a setup how you want, is a breath of fresh air.
 Often times you’ll only get two variations to choose from, but I guess that’s another benefit of buying from a well established company like

 Not to mention, they have reliable and fast customer service.
 And they offer a lifetime, original owner limited warranty.

 I’m not gonna lie, finding a dislike about this board was pretty tough.
 Although if I had to find something, it’d be that it’s on the heavier side for a cruiser.

-This is tough because it's original purpose was to be a tank for their Unlimited E-Skate system.
-So in that instance, it makes sense for it to be on the heavier side, but for my personal preference, I'm not a huge fan of the weight.
+This is tough because its original purpose was to be a tank for their Unlimited E-Skate system.
+So in that instance, it makes sense for it to be on the heavier side, but for my personal preference, I’m not a huge fan of the weight.

-So, what are some Loaded Omakase alternatives?
+So, what are some

-In this section I'll do some comparisons to help make your decision easier.
+In this section, I’ll do some comparisons to help make your decision easier.

-Loaded Omakase vs Landyachtz
+Loaded Omakase vs Dinghy or Tugboat

 Here’s what I tell people…